hsivonen/encoding_rs/README.md

 ### 0.8.0

-* Changed the minimum supported version of Rust to 1.21.0.
+* Changed the minimum supported version of Rust to 1.21.0 (the breaking change).
 * Added NEON support on ARMv7.
+* SIMD-accelerated x-user-defined to UTF-16 decode.
+* Made UTF-16LE and UTF-16BE decode faster (including SIMD acceleration).

 ### 0.7.2